wundergraph/wundergraph/docs-website/src/pages/docs/wunderctl-reference/wunderctl-start.md

 {% callout type="warning" %}
 `wunderctl start` not doing any kind of generation.
-It is requires generated files from `wunderctl generate`.
+It requires generated files from `wunderctl generate`.
 {% /callout %}

 {% callout type="warning" %}